The World at Large Lyrics

 Work a little harder, work another way

-Well uh-uh, baby, I ain't got no plan
+Well uh-uh baby I ain't got no plan

-Gonna float on, maybe would you understand?
+Gonna float on baby maybe would you understand?

-Well I float on, maybe would you understand?
+Well float on maybe would you understand?

-The days get shorter and the nights get cold
+They days get shorter and the nights get cold

 I like the autumn but this place is getting old